PCOS and endometriosis are two chronic health conditions that affect women.

 The symptoms aren’t the same every day, or for every woman, and there may be times when they ‘flare up’ compared to weeks when you feel relatively normal.

-But generally, endometriosis is considered more severe than polycystic ovary syndrome.
-Why?
+But generally, endometriosis is considered more severe than polycystic ovary syndrome for two reasons:

-- Second, pain is not a symptom of PCOS, whereas the pain associated with endo can be severe enough that you regularly have to miss work or school.
-This means that it can be much more difficult to live with and much more disruptive for your daily life.
+This means that it can be much more difficult to live with and much more disruptive to your daily life.

 Can you have PCOS and endometriosis?